How to Prepare for Your Tastebud Trekkers Classroom Visit

 Classroom Visit Structure

 The RVF2S educator will start by introducing themselves and lead a class discussion about what kinds of foods are seasonally available this time of year.
-Then they will bring out some locally sourced apples and share where they came from.
+Then they will bring out some locally sourced pears and share where they came from.

 What We Need:

-• Desks to be arranged in 4-5 workstation groups (depending on the size of your class).
+Desks to be arranged in workstation groups

-• Hand washing sink is best, but if your classroom doesn't have a sink, we can use hand sanitizer
+Hand washing sink is best, but if your classroom doesn't have a sink, we can use hand sanitizer

-• Access to a sink in between classes for some quick dish clean up and prep for the next class.
+Access to a sink in between classes for some quick dish clean up and prep for the next class.

 Payment